 This is especially true of slat-blinds (both Venetian and vertical), through which cold and warm air will easily pass through.

-As we’ve already mentioned, the difference in the appearance of curtains and blinds is largely subjective.
+As mentioned previously, the difference in the appearance of curtains and blinds is largely subjective.
 Many blind types offer limited colour options.
 The culprits here are the metal and wooden varieties of Venetian blind.

-On the other hand, these blinds couldn’t look more different to fabric-based curtains and blinds (which is precisely why you might choose them).
+On the other hand, these blinds couldn’t look more different to fabric-based curtains and blinds (which is precisely why you might have chosen them).

-Slat blinds have a notable advantage – they can be gradually opened and closed to allow precisely the required amount of light into the room.
+Slat blinds have a notable advantage – they can be opened and closed with great precision to allow the required amount of light into the room.
 That said, if you’d like to completely block out the light, then a set of blackout curtains are undoubtedly the go-to option.

-As we’ve mentioned, blinds are easier to clean and maintain than curtains, generally needing no more than a quick wipe clean.
-Roller blinds are particularly easy to clean.
+As we’ve mentioned, blinds tend to be easier to clean and maintain than curtains, generally needing no more than a quick wipe clean.

-Let’s run through a few of the rooms in your house and consider whether curtains or blinds might make a good match.
+Let’s run through a few of the rooms in your home and consider whether curtains or blinds might make a good match.

 For maximum light exclusion in the bedroom, a set of blackout curtains is a must.
-They’ll block out almost all natural light, helping you get eight hours of quality sleep, even during the height of summer.
+They’ll block out almost all-natural light, helping you get your much-needed eight hours of quality sleep, even during the height of summer.

 For the same reason, blackout curtains are indispensable for night-workers and those who enjoy a lie-in at the weekend.
 Finally, heavy curtains in the bedroom will help maintain a consistent temperature, which will further aid sleep.

 The bathroom’s a different matter altogether.
 Here, a lightweight set of blinds will be a considerable advantage.
-They won’t absorb airborne moisture like curtains will and as such, will last considerably longer.
-Our privacy voiles are another option, with mould resist polyester.
+This is because they won’t absorb airborne moisture like curtains will and as such, will last considerably longer.
+Our privacy voiles are another option, with mould resistant polyester.

-If your window is behind a kitchen counter, you’ll quickly tire of having to reach over to draw a set of curtains – so blinds may be preferable.
+If your window is behind a kitchen counter, you’ll quickly tire of having to reach over to draw a set of curtains – so blinds may be preferable for ease.

 In the dining room, you’ll want to strike the right balance between your personal requirements such as privacy or insulation and ambiance.
-Roman blinds are a great choice for dining rooms especially teamed with curtains for dramatic impact.
-View all our dining room blinds, or dining room curtains.
+Roman blinds are a great choice for dining rooms especially teamed with curtains for a dramatic impact.

-Sliding doors and french doors work well with a set of curtains.
+Sliding doors and french doors are complimented with a set of curtains.

 Bay windows are not actually a single window, but a group of windows arranged at angles to one another, so they protrude from the building.
-A single set of curtains around a bay window is best achieved with a track (requiring 3" curtains) or a bay pole (allowing eyelets if required)
+A single set of curtains around a bay window is best achieved with a track (requiring 3" curtains) or a bay pole.